Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Related Work

+\citet{ito2011complexity} proved that several reconfiguration problems (e.g., \prb{Maxmin SAT Reconfiguration}) are $\NP$-hard to approximate relying on the $\NP$-hardness of approximating the source problems (e.g., \prb{Max SAT}).
+Since most reconfiguration problems are $\PSPACE$-complete, $\NP$-hardness results are not optimal.
+In fact, \cite{ito2011complexity} posed $\PSPACE$-hardness of approximation as an open problem.

+Motivated by $\PSPACE$-hardness of approximation for reconfiguration problems, \citet{ohsaka2023gap} postulated a reconfiguration analogue of the PCP theorem \cite{arora1998probabilistic,arora1998proof}, called the \emph{Reconfiguration Inapproximability Hypothesis} (RIH).
+Under RIH, (approximate versions of) several reconfiguration problems are $\PSPACE$-hard to approximate, including those of \prb{3-SAT}, \prb{Independent Set}, \prb{Vertex Cover}, and \prb{Clique}.
+Very recently, \citet{hirahara2024probabilistically} and \citet{karthik2023inapproximability} independently gave a proof of RIH by establishing the \emph{Probabilistically Checkable Reconfiguration Proof} (PCRP) theorem, which provides a new PCP-type characterization of $\PSPACE$.
+The PCRP theorem, along with a series of gap-preserving reductions \cite{ohsaka2023gap,ohsaka2024gap,hirahara2024probabilistically,hirahara2024optimal}, implies \emph{unconditional} $\PSPACE$-hardness of approximation results for many reconfiguration problems, thereby resolving the open problem of \cite{ito2011complexity} affirmatively.

-In $\NP$ optimization problems, the \emph{parallel repetition theorem} of \citet{raz1998parallel} can be used to derive explicit, strong inapproximability results.
-Unfortunately, a naive parallel repetition does not work for reconfiguration problems \cite{ohsaka2023approximate}. \citet{ohsaka2024gap} took a different approach and adapted \citeauthor{dinur2007pcp}'s gap amplification \cite{dinur2007pcp,radhakrishnan2006gap,radhakrishnan2007dinurs}, showing that \prb{Maxmin 2-CSP Reconfiguration} and \prb{Minmax Set Cover Reconfiguration} are $\PSPACE$-hard to approximate within a factor of $0.9942$ and $1.0029$, respectively.
-Subsequently, \citet{hirahara2024optimal} demonstrated that \prb{Minmax Set Cover Reconfiguration} (and \prb{Minmax Dominating Set Reconfiguration}) is $\PSPACE$-hard to approximate within a factor of $2-o(1)$, improving upon \citet{karthik2023inapproximability,ohsaka2024gap}.
-This is the first optimal $\PSPACE$-hardness result for approximability of any reconfiguration problem.
+One recent trend regarding approximability of reconfiguration problems is to prove an explicit factor of $\PSPACE$-hardness of approximation.
+In the $\NP$ regime, the \emph{parallel repetition theorem} \cite{raz1998parallel} can be used to derive explicit, strong inapproximability results \cite{hastad1999clique,hastad2001some,feige1998threshold,bellare1998free,zuckerman2007linear}.
+Unfortunately, a naive parallel repetition does not reduce the soundness error of a reconfiguration analogue of two-prover games \cite{ohsaka2025approximate}. \citet{ohsaka2024gap} adapted \citeauthor{dinur2007pcp}'s gap amplification \cite{dinur2007pcp,radhakrishnan2006gap,radhakrishnan2007dinurs} to show that \prb{Maxmin 2-CSP Reconfiguration} and \prb{Minmax Set Cover Reconfiguration} are $\PSPACE$-hard to approximate within a factor of $0.9942$ and $1.0029$, respectively.
+Subsequently, \citet{karthik2023inapproximability} showed that \prb{Minmax Set Cover Reconfiguration} is $\NP$-hard to approximate within a factor of $2-\epsilon$ for every $\epsilon > 0$. \citet{hirahara2024optimal} demonstrated that \prb{Minmax Set Cover Reconfiguration} is $\PSPACE$-hard to approximate within a factor of $2-o(1)$, improving upon \cite{karthik2023inapproximability,ohsaka2024gap}.
+Since \prb{Minmax Set Cover Reconfiguration} admits a $2$-factor approximation algorithm \cite{ito2011complexity}, this is the first optimal $\PSPACE$-hardness result for approximability of any reconfiguration problem.